Bahrain accuses Iran of 'biological aggression', Gulf states try to curb coronavirus

 Oman suspended tourist visas from all countries and banned cruise ships from docking.
 The United Arab Emirates reported 11 new cases, taking its total to 85.

-Dubai’s Emirates airline said it was suspending flights to Italy until April 3, in addition to other routes in the United States, Europe and Far East.
+Dubai’s Emirates airline said it had frozen recruitment and was suspending flights to Italy until April 3, in addition to other routes in the United States, Europe and Far East.
 Sister carrier flydubai said it was suspending flights to Italy.

+Dubai’s crown prince announced an AED 1.5 billion ($408 million) stimulus package to support the retail, trade, tourism and energy sectors.

-Qatar on Wednesday announced 238 new cases among expatriates in a single residential compound after three residents tested positive for the virus on Sunday.
+Qatar, which reported 238 new cases among expatriates in a single residential compound, announced on Thursday the indefinite closure of cinemas, theatres, gyms and museums.

-Additional reporting by Samar Hassan, Ahmed Hagagy, Parisa Hafezi, Alaa Swilam, Saeed Azhar and Stephen Kalin, Writing by Nafisa Eltahir and Ghaida Ghantous, Editing by Larry King, Gareth Jones and Timothy Heritage
+Additional reporting by Samar Hassan, Ahmed Hagagy, Parisa Hafezi, Alaa Swilam, Saeed Azhar and Stephen Kalin; Writing by Nafisa Eltahir and Ghaida Ghantous; Editing by Gareth Jones, Timothy Heritage and Daniel Wallis